Lake Villa Guatemala is located on the tranquil south shore of beautiful Lake Atitlán, Guatemala. What means of transportation is best?

 Follow the instructions for Public Shuttle and Private Boat, except that when you get to the playa publica, get on a public boat to Santiago.
 Boats leave when they fill, and a typical wait is 30 minutes.
 Cost is about Q25 per person.

 You can rent a car in Guatemala City and drive here.
-We do not recommend this unless you’re comfortable driving in third-world conditions.
+We do not recommend this unless you’re comfortable driving in conditions common in the developing world.
 Roads are often poorly marked and are in poor repair in some areas.
 But if you really want to, we’ll send you driving directions.

 Some guests ask about the “authentic Guatemalan experience” of riding a chicken bus.
 We do not recommend this.